Nirovitsky/baltek-jobs-new/replit.md

 - **Authentication Update**: Modified authentication system to use phone number instead of username as required by the Baltek API
 - **Schema Migration**: Updated all authentication schemas and forms to use phone-based authentication
 - **Replit Migration**: Successfully migrated project from Replit Agent to standard Replit environment with proper security practices
+- **SelectItem Fix**: Fixed Radix UI SelectItem components that had empty string values, which caused React errors.
+Updated all filter dropdowns to use "all" instead of empty string values

 ## User Preferences